 - Friction.
 Skin-on-fabric contact from clothing or underwear can cause skin tags to develop.
 The frequent rubbing between clothes and skin can irritate the delicate skin of the genital area and cause these small growths.
 Friction from sexual intercourse may also cause genital skin tags.

 - Pregnancy.
 Changes in hormonal levels during pregnancy can increase your risk.
-Warts can grow quickly during pregnancy.

 - Type 2 diabetes.
 Skin tags can be a sign of type 2 diabetes or high insulin levels.